Without the need for a larger transformer, this article shows how to construct a simple LED emergency light.

 LED Current Limiting Resistor:

-To calculate the resistance RLED for limiting current through an LED, you can use:
+To calculate the resistance RLED for limiting current through an LED one can use:

 RLED = Vsource − VLED / ILED